zhouhao/zhouhao.github.io/_posts/2013-11-22-It-Is-An-Interview-Even-I-Mess-It-Up.md

 Today, I got an interview from the west of US.

-My stupid assumption, I thought Friday will be more quiet than other days, as everyone will prepare for their weekend.
+My stupid assumption, I thought Friday will be quieter than other days, as everyone will prepare for their weekend.
 But I am wrong.
 I was taking my interview aside the door, but as people went around, the door made great noise, so I went out to continue.

 Seems everything is not so bad.
-Then my intervewer asked me to pick up a pen with paper.
+Then my interveewer asked me to pick up a pen with paper.
 Haha, I wen inside to find my bag!
 Oh, nooooooo~ I found this sticker there.
 Can thing be worse?

 ![My package has been moved](/images/blog/myPackageBeMoved.png)